Thinking of switching to Visible? Here's what you need to know.

 It's all well and good reading about megabits and looking at coverage maps, but you can only truly know how good a carrier is by using it.
 Check out our full Visible review to see our experience using the carrier.
 We look into the performance and coverage of the unlimited carrier on both LTE and 5G, including data speeds and latency results.

 Visible makes a lot of sense to a lot of people, and it's clear by how many copycats have sprung up that people like the concept.
-Most of the weaknesses with Visible's service will be resolved in time as more phones come with full support for Visible's digital network and 5G eases the burden on the data network.
+Visible will resolve its service's weaknesses in time as more phones come with full support for Visible's digital network and 5G eases the burden on the data network.
 When it comes down to it, Visible allows you to make the most of your new phone by allowing your data usage to become an afterthought.

 Visible One unlimited plan

 Visible has the simplest set of plans of any carrier.
 It's $40 per month for unlimited talk, text, and data in the U.S. on Verizon's network.
 Unlike some other prepaid unlimited plans, it's truly unlimited with no fine print or data caps.
-In reality, Visible is an all-digital carrier meaning all of its service work over the data network.
+In reality, Visible is an all-digital carrier meaning all of its services work over the data network.
 This means that even your calls and texts are routed through LTE or 5G.
 While many other carriers are moving towards this setup, Visible has gone all-in on the concept.

 Visible is also unique for including an unlimited hotspot.
 It's unlimited in the sense that you don't need to worry about how much data you actually use.
 It is limited in the sense that your maximum download speeds will only ever be 5Mbps.
 For this reason, Visible isn't a good replacement for a home connection.
 Still, it's a fantastic companion to a great Chromebook or Android tablet when you're away from your home Wi-Fi connection.
 5Mbps is enough for basic streaming and web browsing but don't expect large files to download or upload quickly.